opensafely-core/osgithub/README.md

-# github-api-cache
+# osgithub

-A thin wrapper around the GitHub API, with cached requests by default.
+A thin wrapper around the GitHub API.

 ## Environment
 Set the following environment variables: